OpenSourceEconomics/respy/doc/source/specification.rst

 Specification
 -------------

-The model is specified in an initialization file, see `here <https://github.com/restudToolbox/package/blob/master/example/data_one.ini>`_ for a fully specified request.
+The model is specified in an initialization file.
+For an example, check out the first specification analyzed in the original paper (Table 1) `online <https://github.com/restudToolbox/package/blob/master/example/data_one.ini>`_.

 We turn to each of the ingredients in more details.

 **BASICS**